 Minecraft: Pocket Edition can be enjoyed offline for the $6.99 entry fee.
 You’ll need to be online if you want to play with friends but to play the main game alone, no internet connection is required.
 If you’re still unsure about Minecraft: Pocket Edition, there’s a 30-day free trial available so you can see what all the fuss is about.

-Alto’s Adventure was only released for Android a few months back but it’s already made it into our best offline android games list, and it might even be the best game here.
-It’s compelling and gorgeous in equal measure.
-Alto’s Adventure is an auto-runner (or auto-boarder, perhaps) in which you must guide snowboarder Alto down a treacherous mountain.
+Compelling and gorgeous in equal measure, Alto’s Adventure is an auto-runner (or auto-boarder, perhaps) in which you must guide snowboarder Alto down a treacherous mountain.

 The stages are procedurally generated, meaning every run is different, but you are tasked with achieving specific goals each time.
 The tension comes from trying to achieve these before crashing on your way down the slope.
 Like many auto-runner games, Alto’s Adventure makes use of a single action button with a tap on the screen to jump.
 The fundamental gameplay isn’t breaking new ground for these types of games: but the way Alto’s Adventure carries it off is what sets it apart.